gb160/gb160.github.io/info_purchasing.md

 # Payment Methods

-## To Purchase with Bitcoin or Etherium, use the button below:
+## To Purchase with Bitcoin or Ethereum, use the button below:

 {% include button_crypto.html %}